Workers over 18 are usually entitled to 3 types of break - rest breaks at work, daily rest and weekly rest.

 Rest breaks at work

-Workers have the right to one uninterrupted 20 minute rest break during their working day (this could be a tea or lunch break), if they work more than 6 hours a day.
+Workers have the right to one uninterrupted 20 minute rest break during their working day, if they work more than 6 hours a day.
+This could be a tea or lunch break.

 Workers have the right to 11 hours rest between working days, eg if they finish work at 8pm, they shouldn’t start work again until 7am the next day.